BeauJoh/thesis/source/16-appendix.md

 #Time Results{#appendix:time-results}

 The primary purpose of including these time results is to demonstrate the benefits of the extensions made to the OpenDwarfs Benchmark suite.
-In this appendix we present all runtime results collected from EOD and use the benchmarks to assess and compare performance across the chosen hardware systems.
+In this appendix, we present all runtime results collected from EOD and use the benchmarks to assess and compare performance across the chosen hardware systems.
-The use of LibSciBench allowed high resolution timing measurements over multiple code regions.
+The use of LibSciBench allowed high-resolution timing measurements over multiple code regions.
-To demonstrate the portability of the Extended OpenDwarfs benchmark suite, we present results from 12 benchmarks running on 15 different devices representing four distinct classes of accelerator.
+To demonstrate the portability of the Extended OpenDwarfs benchmark suite, we present results from 12 benchmarks running on 15 different devices representing four distinct classes of an accelerator.
 For eight of the benchmarks, we measured multiple problem sizes and observed distinctly different scaling patterns between devices.
 This underscores the importance of allowing a choice of problem size in a benchmarking suite.
 The remaining four benchmarks only support one fixed problem size and are included in Figure \ref{fig:time3}.